 St. Mary’s Cathedral

 Our Grandparents were married in the rectory at St. Mary’s Cathedral in 1910 so we stopped briefly to take pictures there.
 Since Mae was Protestant and George was Catholic, they could not be married in the Church itself.
-I noticed on the bonds of marriage certificate that someone had underlined the word church where it read: “in the church of St. Mary’s Rectory,” perhaps a small defiance of the rule?
+I noticed on the bonds of the marriage certificate that someone had underlined the word church where it read: “in the church of St. Mary’s Rectory,” perhaps a small defiance of the rule?

 While at the museum, I overheard one of the guides suggesting a touring route along the coast up to Whitefish Point.
 Although not part of our plans, we decided on the spot that’s where we would head for the afternoon.
 The trees in full color lined the road all the way to the Point.
 We stopped along the way at the Point Iroquois Lighthouse, and from that vantage were spectacular views of Lake Superior and surrounding countryside.